bpcoxjr/blog/_posts/2018-02-14-intro-to-css-grid.markdown

 ![grid-gap-as-a-percentage](/assets/images/css_grid/grid_gap_percent.png){: .center-image}

 Is the behavior what you expected?
-Here's what's going on when we assign a percentage value to the grid-gap property: grid-gap establishes a "gutter" between grid columns that is relative to the dimension of the element.
+Here's what's going on when we assign a percentage value to the <code>grid-gap</code> property: <code>grid-gap</code> establishes a "gutter" between grid columns that is relative to the dimension of the element.
 Simplified: the white space we see between each of the columns is equal to 10% of the total width of the entire grid.

 Let's set it to a pixel value: